MDLPA: Trauma and Mental Disability Law

 Presented by: Michael Perlin, JD and Heather Ellis Cucolo, JD

 This on-demand professional training program on Trauma and Mental Disability Law is presented by Michael L. Perlin, JD, and Heather Ellis Cucolo, JD in partnership with the Mental Disability Law and Policy Associates (MDLPA).
 This badge-earning program can be shared digitally on platforms like LinkedIn or your resume and counts towards a certificate.
-Enroll in this program to earn credit towards Mental Disability Law Certificate and share your new digital credentials with prospective employers and colleagues.
+Enroll in this program to earn credit towards the Mental Disability Law Certificate and share your new digital credentials with prospective employers and colleagues.

 The material is of primary interest to legal practitioners, mental health clinicians, forensic psychologists, other forensic mental health professionals, and disability advocates.
 In addition, the program includes a review of the policy and legal developments of various issues involving certain marginalized groups and populations, such as children, veterans, those discharged from psychiatric institutions, survivors of domestic abuse, forensic patients, and prison inmates.